Before you debate, learn your stuff. Here’s what you need to know in order to do your civic duties well.

 Important present-day political issues: As evidenced by the political ideologies, the main political issue is the size and powers of the government in question and, conversely, the amount of individual freedom and liberty allowed by that government.
 Other matters of governmental structure, plus economic policy and foreign policy are also highly significant.

-Important present-day social issues include: abortion, affirmative action, agricultural policy and land reform, animal rights and animal testing, capital punishment, censorship, internet censorship, freedom of speech, freedom of the press, Internet taxation, climate change policy, direct democracy, disarmament and nonproliferation, drug policy and reform, education policy and reform, electoral reform, foreign policy, gay rights and gay marriage, gun rights and gun control, health care policy and reform, immigration policy and reform, Israeli–Palestinian conflict, language policy, lobbying, medical marijuana, NATO expansion, nuclear testing, political corruption, race relations, science and technology policy, separation of church and state, space policy, stem cells and the stem cell controversy, tax reform, terrorism, counter-terrorism, welfare reform and more.
+Important present-day social issues: abortion, affirmative action, agricultural policy and land reform, animal rights and animal testing, capital punishment, censorship, internet censorship, freedom of speech, freedom of the press, Internet taxation, climate change policy, direct democracy, disarmament and nonproliferation, drug policy and reform, education policy and reform, electoral reform, foreign policy, gay rights and gay marriage, gun rights and gun control, health care policy and reform, immigration policy and reform, Israeli–Palestinian conflict, language policy, lobbying, medical marijuana, NATO expansion, nuclear testing, political corruption, race relations, science and technology policy, separation of church and state, space policy, stem cells and the stem cell controversy, tax reform, terrorism, counter-terrorism, welfare reform and more.

 Republican: A member of the U.S. political party called the Republican Party.
 Republicans value small government, low taxes, a laissez-faire economy and freedom from government intervention.